asprout/Boxhead/README.md

 The goal of this project is to investigate if and how robots elicit the social facilitation effect in humans.
 Specifically, we are interested in whether the sociality of the robot influences the performance of the participant.
 ### Manipulation: the Sociality of Jibo
-  - In both conditions, Jibo is placed to the right of (and a little behind) the desktop the participant is asked to use, and performs passive movement and ESML behaviors.
+  - In both conditions, Jibo is placed to the right of (and a little behind) the desktop the participant is asked to use, and performs passive movement and ESML (embodied speech) behaviors.
 #### Experimental Condition:
   - INTRO: The participant is introduced to Jibo and added to Jibo's loop with the help of the experimenter.
   - Jibo is facing in the general direction of the participant.